-The wrecks of a German U-boat and a merchant vessel it sank in the Battle of the Atlantic have been found 30 miles (48 km) off North Carolina.
+The wrecks of a German U-boat and a merchant vessel it sank in the Battle of the Atlantic have been found 30 miles (48 km) off North Carolina in 2014.

 Researchers led by the National Oceanic and Atmospheric Administration found U-576 within 240 yds (220 m) of the US freighter Bluefields after 70 years.
 It is a "rare window into a historic military battle", the NOAA said.
 The two ships met on 15 July 1942 when the German submarine attacked a convoy of merchant ships en route to Florida.

 The U-576 sank the Bluefields and seriously damaged two other ships.

 Stay Connected With Us

 A US Navy Kingfisher aircraft in turn bombed the German vessel at the same time as it was attacked by the merchant vessel Unicoi.